iptv-org/iptv/.readme/template.md

 Collection of publicly available IPTV channels from all over the world.

-## About

-This repository is maintained by a community that organizes into different playlists all the available IPTV (Internet Protocol television) stations without restrictions of access, whether they are local or international.
-IPTV stations have web addresses that are obtained from official websites or authorized services for easier access to the end user who has any media player that supports streaming.

 ## Usage

 To watch IPTV you just need to paste this link `https://iptv-org.github.io/iptv/index.m3u` to any player which supports M3U-playlists.